CorentinMary/cemantix/README.md

 Ever heard of the game cemantix?
 Check it out: https://cemantix.certitudes.org/

-This repo combines scraping, (soft) Reinforcement Learning and (pretrained) Natural Language Processing to automatically play (and win) the game.
+This project combines scraping, (soft) Reinforcement Learning and (pretrained) Natural Language Processing to automatically play (and win) the game.

 ## Explanation

 ### Environment

 The environment is defined as the game page on which the player can make a guess (the action) and receive an information on how close he is to the solution (the reward).

 The CemantixScraper class is used to simulate actions and extract rewards from the web page.

 ### Bandit agent

 The first agent works using the well-known bandit strategy: at each turn, it chooses between exploring, i.e. picking a random word; or using its previous picks to make a similar guess.

 This is done using two random variables:

-- "explore" which is a bernoulli variable with probability eps where eps is a function decreasing with the best score obtained so far.
+- "explore" which is a bernoulli variable with probability _eps_ where _eps_ is a function decreasing with the best score obtained so far.
 This means that the closer the agent is to the solution, the less likely it is to explore.

 - "sigma" which is used to pick the number of words to use for the similarity search.
 Similarly, the closer the agent is to the solution, the more words it will use for similarity search.

+The similarity between words is computed using a pretrained word2vec model.

 One of the drawbacks of this strategy is that only the words closest to the solution are picked for similarity which can lead to a dead end in the search.
-This is why the next agent was created...
+This is why the next agent was created.

 ### Gangster agent

 This agent is quite similar to the first agent but it adds a new level of randomness in the choice of the words used for similarity search.
-That is, each time the agent chooses to use similarity search it will pick randomly a number of words but also pick randomly the words to use for similarity instead of picking always the top sigma words.
+That is, each time the agent chooses to use similarity search it will pick randomly a number of words but also pick randomly the words to use for similarity instead of picking always the top _sigma_ words.

 ### Pirate agent

-Coming soon...
+This agent is derived from the previous one and includes as well a randomization of the size of the similar words selection: the further we are from the solution, the broader the selection of similar words to pick from will be.

 ## Try it out!